miriamsorace/MA5953-Creating-Your-Own-Data/README.md

 ### Class 1: Introduction to the Course, Resources and to RMarkdown

 This class will introduce the whole module, its assessment, requirements and the resources offered.
 We will also have a look at R Markdown and how to generate a report with it - as R Markdown files are required for submitting the two assessments.
-We will briefly introduce various survey types, survey experiments and the advantages and disadvantages of the survey method.
+We will briefly introduce various survey types, and the advantages and disadvantages of various survey methods.

 ***Readings***